Susie King Taylor: Prominent in Savannah, Georgia History

 Memoirs of Her Life

-In 1902, this little girl that struggled for the opportunity to learn to read and write, published her memoirs in book form as Reminiscences of My Life in Camp with the 33rd US Colored Troops.
+In 1902, the little girl that struggled for the opportunity to learn to read and write, published her memoirs in book form as Reminiscences of My Life in Camp with the 33rd US Colored Troops.
 She was the only African American woman to publish her experiences of the Civil War.

 She passed away in Boston in 1912 at the age of 64.